zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Raphaela: Many different kinds.
 We’re very open-min ded.

-Karam: Okay, for instance, would you guys be open t o polygamy?
+Karam: Okay, for instance, would you guys be open to polygamy?
 Somehow I can’t picture either of you sharing your spouse wit h someone else.

 Raphaela: Well, no, I don’t think that would be rig ht for us.
 The more people involved in a relationship, the more difficult it b ecomes, I think.